November 11, 2025

 In the former sewage sludge treatment process, sludge is kept at a certain temperature for 15 – 60 days.

-The biological processes ably reduce sludge volume, eliminate pathogens, and even make it easy to dry the sludge.
+The biological processes are able to reduce sludge volume, eliminate pathogens, and even make it easy to dry the sludge.
 It converts organic sludge into liquids and gases.

-Due to the excessive load of waste received by malfunctioning treatment plants, sewage sludge treatment is often not accomplished as desired.
+Due to the excessive waste load from malfunctioning treatment plants, sewage sludge treatment is often not carried out as desired.

 There are now strong biological solutions that help in sewage sludge treatment.